ramezyouakim/reactNativeBooks/README.md

     try `cd android`<br />
     then run  `./gradlew clean`<br />

-   Please let me know if you faced any issue runing this project
+   Please let me know if you faced any issue running this project